Mathics3/mathics-threejs-backend/docs/types/container.md

-A HTML element obtained with `document.getElementById` or similars.
+A HTML element obtained with `document.getElementById` or similar.

 The canvas will occupy the whole container.